jniac/p-scroll/README.md

 Physical Scroll

-a scroll based on a physic model (velocity, friction)
+a low-level Scroll based on a physic model (velocity, friction)

 basic usage: